ICT as a General Capability.

 Creative Commons Basline Options: http://creativecommons.org.au/learn-more/licences

 At the bottom of a page with a creative commons license you will find a banner which will have "CC" and then the chosen baselines.
 You can see at the bottom of this page the chosen baseline is Attribution.
 This means anything from this blog can be copied and redistributed so long as the Author is credited and your work links to this page.
 All the banner options can be viewed at http://creativecommons.org.au/learn-more/licences.
+Creative commons is not only a good starting place for your students but also for all teachers.
+Promoting creative commons and having your work licensed will allow resources to be shared more freely limiting copyright issues.
+This means less stress for everyone when publishing online.

 Cyber Safety and Digital Citizenship by Zoe Dabinett is licensed under a Creative Commons Attribution 3.0 Unported License.